How Can You Recover From A Google Algorithm Update?

 Sometimes updates can cause temporary losses, and your site recovers without any action at all.
 It’s rare, but it can happen.

-Another reason to wait is that it takes time for updates to spread.
-So you might be in for a bit of up and down until it fully settles.
+Another reason to wait is that updates take time to spread.
+So you might experience some ups and downs until they fully settle.

-Then you should make sure that an update has hit you.
-You can lose traffic due to a loss of referrals, backlinks, or seasonal factors.
+Then, you should make sure that an update has hit you.
+Traffic can be lost due to a loss of referrals, backlinks, or seasonal factors.

 Google Analytics is the easiest way to confirm this.